aleshaleksey/fansys23/08-spell-list.md

 **Special**: If the spell is cast as a reaction, it has a duration of 1 minute and cannot be upcast.

-**Upcast**: For every extra MP dice used to cast the spell, the radius increases by 10ft, or the range increases by 30ft.
+**Upcast**: For every extra MP die above 5 used to cast the spell, the radius increases by 10ft, or the range increases by 30ft.

 **Global**: The spell has a radius of 200ft and a duration of 1 month.
 For every extra 4MP dic used, the duration increases by a month or the radius increases by 200ft.